HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Comedian Adaptation Analysis

 \comedianentry{en\_2034}{Three-quarters of parents let children miss school for `duvet day'}{Why did three-quarters of parents decide to stay in bed on a school day?
 Because when it comes to duvet days, they're always half asleep!}

-{Sample \textbf{HumorGen-Com-7B} outputs after fine-tuning on the Shaun Eli corpus.
-The model adopts the dominant ``Why did X\ldots'' setup-punchline structure of stand-up comedy---a style optimized for live delivery rather than textual punch---explaining the significant performance regression (BT: 1083.9 $\to$ 653.1).}
+\appendixfigcaption{Sample \textbf{HumorGen-Com-7B} outputs after fine-tuning on the Shaun Eli corpus.
+The model adopts the dominant ``Why did X\ldots'' setup-punchline structure of stand-up comedy, a style optimized for for live delivery rather than textual punch, explaining the significant performance regression (BT: 1083.9 $\to$ 653.1).}{fig:comedian_examples}